Kenneth Law: Social impact

 After Law's May 2023 arrest, Google Trends registered a spike in interest in sodium nitrite and sodium nitrate, presumably confused for the former, in Canada.
 A smaller spike in searches for these two terms occurred in August, when Law was additionally charged.

-In 2024, the Toronto Star reported that victims' families suspected that Law sold his products on Sanctioned Suicide, but was unable to independently verify the allegation.

-Channel 4 commissioned a two-part documentary, Poisoned: Killer in the Post.
-It aired in July 2025.
+Channel 4 commissioned a two-part documentary about Law, Poisoned: Killer in the Post, which aired in July 2025.
+Law has been described as a serial killer, or something similar to one, by the press.
+A criminologist likened him to cult leaders and "angel of death" murderers.
+A relative of one of Law's British victims described Law as "one of the most prolific mass killers in British modern history".

+The families of Law's victims in the UK have called for a public inquiry.
+They formally petitioned for one in October 2025, but were rejected in March 2026.